rodrigoalcarazdelaosa/fisiquimicamente/content/en/apuntes-2ESO-3ESO/fuerzas/index.md

 ---
 title: Forces
 subtitle: Main Forces of Nature and Their Effects
-summary: "`COMING SOON` <br> Forces and Their Effects.
-Main Forces of Nature."
+summary: "`COMING SOON` <br> Main Forces of Nature and Their Effects."
 tags:
 - 13-14-year-olds
 - forces